A pricing audit is often a good first step towards unlocking the value of your pricing opportunity.

 - Board View

 If a medium sized business already has some basic analytics in place, a good pricing audit can be completed within 30 – 60 days.
+Additional time may be needed if pricing documentation is being created for the first time.
 This can be prolonged (at management’s discretion) if there is a need to build out analytics capabilities to support the decision making process.

 For some organizations, this is an unparalleled opportunity to leap forward in terms of customer analytics, dashboard reporting, and product strategy.
 A good pricing audit should provide at least a cursory view of these areas to understand the value created by the team.

-Most good pricing auditors can give you at least a high level road-map to facilitate board discussion on pricing and commercial transformation.
+Most good pricing auditor can give you at least a high level roadmap to facilitate board discussion on pricing and commercial transformation.
 Since the success of strategic pricing is often dependent on other functional teams (IT, marketing, sales), assembling this road-map may require a broad perspective and some political air-cover from the sponsor.

 These road-maps can provide a powerful route to growth, however, often accomplished with minimal incremental investment in the business.
 Pricing Excellence improvement programs are unique in that the benefit often drops straight to the bottom line, frequently while freeing up capacity that used to serve marginally profitable accounts.
 This gives the business room to pivot their capabilities to support a more profitable customer or market segment.